fadden/CiderPress2/TestData/cpm/README.md

 CPAM51a.do and CPAM51b.do - CP/AM 5.1 system master disk, front and back
 sides.
 Copyright Applied Engineering.
 The back side is a hybrid disk with both DOS 3.3 and CP/M.

+cpm-users.po - a CiderPress II-generated disk with one file in each of the 16 users areas.